Colyte; GaviLyte-C; GaviLyte-G; GaviLyte-N; GoLYTELY; MoviPrep; NuLYTELY; Plenvu; TriLyte

 - Mix with water as told before you give this drug.
 Be sure your child does not swallow the dry powder.

-- Only add flavors that come with the kit.
+- Some products come with flavors that can be added to the solution.
+Only add flavors that come with the kit.

 - Chill the solution to make it taste better.
 However, do not give chilled solution to an infant.
 Talk with your doctor.